Maldives

 Anemone fish.

 Now that we’ve been here 4 days, we can confidently say that the food is absolutely incredible!
-We’re generally not big fans of buffets because we prefer quality over quantity, but the breakfast buffet is definitely not lacking in quality!
-Instead of a jar of honey, they provide an actual honeycomb where we can take our own straight from the source; the creativity of their straight-out-of-the-oven breads is nothing short of impressive; we’ve been enjoying plenty of our favorite tropical fruits such as mangosteen, rambutan, and dragon fruit (occasionally available in Seattle, but extremely expensive and not very fresh).
-We also tried some delicious Maldivian specialties, such as mas huni (tuna salad) and mas riha (fish curry).
-Highlights from lunch include fish carpaccio tacos, and our favorite, their “vegan mac” sandwich.
-Since we’ve given up meat, we’ve been searching for the perfect plant-based burger in Seattle, and have eaten plenty of dry, tasteless patties.
-But the “vegan mac” is not your typical veggie burger — it comes complete with caramelized onions, guacamole, zucchini “bacon,” a super tasty sauce, and a funky green spinach-infused bun!
-All of the food on the island is provided without a single disposable plastic.
-Straws are made of paper, and water is provided in reusable glass bottles.
-The focus on sustainability is apparent in every detail.
+We’re generally not big fans of buffets because we strongly prefer quality over quantity, but this breakfast buffet is definitely not lacking in quality!
+Instead of a boring jar of honey, they provide an actual honeycomb where we can take our own honey straight from the source, which feels both fancy and primal.
+The creativity of their straight-out-of-the-oven breads is nothing short of impressive — different varieties every day.
+We’ve been enthusiastically enjoying plenty of our favorite tropical fruits such as mangosteen (our favorite), rambutan, and dragon fruit (occasionally available in Seattle, but extremely expensive and never very fresh).
+We also tried some delicious Maldivian specialties, such as mas huni (a tuna salad that’s surprisingly addictive) and mas riha (a fish curry with the perfect level of spice).
+Highlights from lunch include fish carpaccio tacos, and our absolute favorite, their “vegan mac” sandwich.
+Since we’ve given up meat, we’ve been searching relentlessly for the perfect plant-based burger in Seattle, and have eaten plenty of dry, disappointing, tasteless patties along the way.
+But the “vegan mac” is not your typical mediocre veggie burger — it comes complete with caramelized onions, creamy guacamole, zucchini “bacon” (which sounds fake but tastes real), a super tasty sauce we couldn’t identify, and a funky green spinach-infused bun!
+It’s amazing.

 In addition to experiencing the great food, we did more snorkeling and swimming today, and couldn’t resist another amazing massage.
 It’s a good life!